View All Books in the Exhibition

 Yirmeyah (The Book of Jeremiah)

-Introduction by Bernard Bamberger, woodcuts by Nikos Stavroulakis
+Woodcuts by Nikos Stavroulakis

-Philadelphia: Jewish Publication Society of America, 1973 (circa)
+Philadelphia: Jewish Publication Society of America, 1973

-From the Inspiration : Inspiring Faith section of the exhibition
+From the Inspiration : Inspiring_Faith section of the exhibition

 Yosemite Valley